 GeneCards Summary for SLC22A5 Gene

 SLC22A5 (Solute Carrier Family 22 Member 5) is a Protein Coding gene.
 Diseases associated with SLC22A5 include Carnitine Deficiency, Systemic Primary and Visceral Steatosis.
-Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Phospholipase D signaling pathway.
-GO annotations related to this gene include PDZ domain binding and symporter activity.
-An important paralog of this gene is SLC22A12.
+Among its related pathways are Phospholipase D signaling pathway and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
+Gene Ontology (GO) annotations related to this gene include PDZ domain binding and symporter activity.
+An important paralog of this gene is SLC22A4.

 Sodium-ion dependent, high affinity carnitine transporter.
 Involved in the active cellular uptake of carnitine.
 Transports one sodium ion with one molecule of carnitine.
 Also transports organic cations such as tetraethylammonium (TEA) without the involvement of sodium.
 Also relative uptake activity ratio of carnitine to TEA is 11.3.